Although mechanically similar to Demon's Souls and Dark Souls, Bloodborne has a unique world full of nightmarish imagery.

 Mark Mothersbaugh composed music for the soundtrack.
-I particularly like the songs that play in the block-sliding competitive game: "Blockland," "Mellow Fun Blockland," and "Hum Stutter."
+I particularly like the songs that play in the block-sliding competitive game.

-The sequel, Boom Blox Bash Party (2009), expands somewhat on the original game but differs in that you cannot destroy the background characters.
+The sequel, Boom Blox Bash Party (2009), expands somewhat on the original game but differs in that you can't kill the animals in the background.

 Crimzon Clover: World Ignition